Geaz/coreArgs/README.md

 [![Build Status](https://travis-ci.org/Geaz/coreArgs.svg?branch=master)](https://travis-ci.org/Geaz/coreArgs)

+(Notes to me: Feature ready - tests all positive - write more tests - some refactorings and documentation writing necessary - nuget creation outstanding)

 # coreArgs
 **coreArgs** is a command line arguments parser for *.NET Standard*.
 It was created in need of a command line parser which is able to parse arguments into a predifined class and any remaining arguments into a dynamic object.

 This behaviour was needed for [coreDox](http://github.com/geaz/coreDox).

+## Installation

+Use NuGet to install the [coreArgs NuGet (not available - wait until first version)](http://google.de).

 ## Usage